Share this page

 Governance

-The primary purpose of IDF Standing Committees is to consider and recommend actions and propose policies in the functional areas under their jurisdictions, subject to final approval by the IDF Board and SPCC.
-Office, current affairs and the general coordination of activities, are the responsibility of the Director General.
+The primary purpose of IDF Standing Committees is to evaluate and recommend actions, and to propose policies within their respective areas of responsibility, subject to final approval by the IDF Board and the SPCC.

 STRATEGY & OPERATIONS WORK PROGRAMME GENERAL ASSEMBLY NATIONAL COMMITTEES PRESIDENT & BOARD OF DIRECTORS DIRECTOR GENERAL SCIENCE AND PROGRAMME COORDINATION COMITTEE STANDING COMMITTEES AND TASK FORCES IDF HEAD OFFICE